-Figure 7: Flowchart of Space Shuttle operation
+Figure 7.
+Flowchart of Space Shuttle Operation

 This model in AnyLogic is a probabilistic simulation model of the operational life cycle of the Space Shuttle through ground facilities at Kennedy Space Center (KSC).
 Flight operations such as ascent, mission duration and landing are also modeled.
 This discrete event simulation model is built by consulting NASA experts and using the processing times/features of the NASA Shuttle as a baseline.
-Figure 8 shows the discrete event simulation model.

-Figure 8: Discrete event simulation model of shuttle operations using AnyLogic
+Figure 8.
+Discrete Event simulation model of Shuttle Operations using AnyLogic